pyari-k/pyari-k.github.io/_posts/2022-12-02-Docker-For-Developers.md

 Why does this happen?
 What changes when we move the code to another team member?
 Some of the differences could be:
 * the operating system in which both of us work
 * the difference in the version of the software in which the code is being compiled
-* dependencies/libraries and their versios
+* dependencies/libraries and their versions

 ### Solving the problem
 All of us take different approaches in solving a problem like this.
 The solution would mostly depend on the technology in which we are working.
 For eg, if we are working on Python, a readme file mentioning the right version of Python to be used, a properly udpated requirements.txt file and a virtual environment would solve the problem.